Maker Breaker on Digraphs: Introduction

 \section{Introduction}

 We consider some biased Maker-Breaker games played on the complete digraph $\vK_n$ on $n$ vertices.
 This is in contrast to the large literature already existing on games played on the complete graph $K_n$.
 For a very nice summary of the main results in this area, we refer the reader to the monograph by Hefetz, Krivelevich, Stojakovi\'c and Szabo \cite{Book}.
+A typical example of such a game is the biased connectivity game first studied by Chv\'atal and Erd\H{o}s \cite{CE}.
+It is palyed on the complete graph $K_n$ and player Maker chooses an edge and then player Breaker chooses $b$ edges.
+Maker and Breaker's choices being disjoint.
+Maker will try to ensure that at the end of play, the graph $G_M$ induced by her edges is connected and Breaker will try to prevent this.
+It is clear that there is some threshold $b_0$ say, such that if $b<b_0$ then Maker will succeed and if $b\geq b_0$ then Breaker will win.
+Estimating $b_0$ is the challenge in this area.
+Chv\'atal and Erd\H{o}s gave an upper bound of $b_0\leq (1+\e)\frac{\log n}{n}$ in the connectivity game and Gebauer and Szab\'o \cite{GS} proved a lower bound of $b_0\geq (1-\e)\frac{\log n}{n}$.
+We can rephrase the connectivity game as that Maker wants to build a spanning tree of $K_n$ and Breaker wants to prevent this.
+As such we see that there is a corresponding game for any possible subgraph of $K_n$.
+In particular, Maker might wish to build a Hamilton cycle.
+This Hamiltonicity game was solved by Krivelevich \cite{K}.

-Our aim here is to analyse the directed versions of the connectivity game and the Hamiltonicity game.
-The connectivity game was solved in Chv\'atal and Erd\H{o}s \cite{CE} and Gebauer and Szab\'o \cite{GS}.
-The Hamiltonicity game for graphs was solved by Krivelevich \cite{K}.
+Our aim here is to analyse the directed versions of the Connectivity Game and the Hamiltonicity Game.